 Schools accredited by the Accrediting Commission of Career Schools and Colleges must have a procedure and operational plan for handling student complaints.
-If students do not feel that the Institute has adequately addressed a complaint or concern, they may consider contacting the Accrediting Commission.
+If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.

-All complaints considered by the Commission must be in written form, with permission from the complainant(s) for the Commission to forward a copy of the complaint to the Institute for a response.
+All complaints reviewed by the Commission must be in written form, and should grant permission for the Commission to forward a copy of the complaint to the school for a response.
+This can be accomplished by filing the ACCSC Complaint Form.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
 Please direct all inquiries to: